yuzneri/HugoOGPImageGenerator/README.md

 ### Asset Paths
 - **Config file**: Paths are relative to the config file directory
 - **Front matter**: Paths are relative to the article directory first, then fall back to config directory
-- **Font auto-detection**: When font path is empty, the system automatically detects Japanese fonts
+- **Font auto-detection**: When font path is omitted, the system automatically detects Japanese fonts

 ### Output Paths
 - **Default**: `{output.directory}/{article-path}/ogp.{format}`